laraklopper/CAR-INVENTORY/README.md

     })
-    .catch((err) => {//Execute if a connection error occurs console.error('Error connecting to MongoDB', err);//Log an error message if there's an issue connecting to MongoDB.
+    .catch((err) => {//Execute if a connection error occurs console.error('Error connecting to MongoDB', err);//Log an error message if there's an issue connecting to MongoDB. process.exit(1);// Terminate the Node.js process with an exit code of 1, indicating an error });
-    });
 ```